ILARIA ROSSELLI DEL TURCO

 Picture

 I don't own a professional hot plate: this is my low tech plate warmer.
 The plate should not be too hot that you can't even hold it, just warm.
-Once the surface is covered with ink I start wiping with a circular motion with the classic ball of tarlatan, and when the image appear I change motion to a swipe.
+Once the surface is covered with ink I start wiping with a circular motion with the classic ball of tarlatan, and when the image appears I change motion to a swipe.
 As soon as the bulk of the ink has been removed, I take my gloves off and finish wiping with the palm of my hand, gently stroking the plate and wiping a little more with my fingers in the lighter areas.
 I don't use any chalk powder on my hand, I just wipe it on the apron before and between passes.

 Picture